Statement of Financial Activity (SOFA) reporting

 The Receipts and Payments SOFA is prepared in the same way as described above for an Income and Expenditure SOFA

-Reports - Statement of Financial Activities - Receipts and Payments
+Reports - Statement of Financial Activities

 The report is based upon cash transactions and so will not show non cash items such as depreciation or re-valuations.
 It will also not show the income from any sales invoices raised but for which a receipt had not been received in the period of the report.
 Supplier bills that have not yet been paid will also not show.